Skip to main content

 Studies have shown medications such as methadone reduce opioid overdose deaths.
 But one of the challenges in rural areas is that some patients receiving methadone must visit the location of their opioid treatment program (OTP) almost daily.
 The burden of long-distance travel, which can be costly and disruptive to work and family obligations, can be unmanageable.

-ROADSS seeks to ease that burden by helping patients find the resources they need close to their community.
-The program involves a partnership between an OTP—which may be in an urban location, like Strong Recovery in Rochester, New York—and rural organizations outside of metropolitan areas.
+The ROADSS program seeks to ease that burden by helping patients find the resources they need close to their community.
+It involves a partnership between an OTP—which may be in an urban location, like Strong Recovery in Rochester, New York—and rural organizations outside of metropolitan areas.

 While there are three FDA-approved medications for opioid use disorder (OUD)—buprenorphine, methadone, and naltrexone—the ROADSS program focuses on methadone for a variety of reasons.
 Historically, methadone maintenance programs have demonstrated wide-ranging benefits for people with OUD and the communities in which they live, such as reducing deaths among people with OUD by approximately 50%, HIV and hepatitis infections, and drug-related crime.
 Patients in methadone programs have shown improvement in social functioning and tend to stay in rehabilitation programs longer.2 Research also indicates methadone is effective and safe during pregnancy.3